 In alignment with the State’s 2022 Update to the 2016 Greenhouse Gas Emissions Reduction Plan, we can consider Rhode Island Energy’s role, specifically regarding energy efficiency, in how we meet our approaching 2030 mandate across electric, thermal, and transportation sectors.
 We know that one pathway to economy-wide decarbonization is through electrifying thermal end uses and transportation, while decarbonizing our electricity sources.

 Rhode Island’s 100% Renewable Energy Standard requires an increasing percentage of electricity come from renewable energy resources, until meeting 100% in 2033 and beyond.
 In 2025, there are both decarbonization benefits and affordability benefits from reducing energy use through energy efficiency.
-Through the end of the decade, the 100% Renewable Energy Standard will erode the decarbonization benefits from energy efficiency (because electricity will be increasingly decarbonized) but will likely increase the affordability benefits of reducing energy consumption (because the cost to decarbonize will be internalized into electricity prices). ).
+Through the end of the decade, the 100% Renewable Energy Standard will erode the decarbonization benefits from energy efficiency (because electricity will be increasingly decarbonized) but will likely increase the affordability benefits of reducing energy consumption (because the cost to decarbonize will be internalized into electricity prices).
 We also have to consider the interaction between customer-funded energy efficiency programs and price signals of electricity rates: increasing customer-sourced collections will increase electricity prices, which will deter electrification and therefore slow decarbonization.
-Therefore, our 2025 Annual Plan will start to focus on driving affordability benefits – lower electricity and gas bills – while building coordination structure to shift from using customer funding to non-customer funding to drive decarbonization benefits through layered incentives and rebates.
+Therefore, our 2025 Annual Plan will start to focus on driving affordability benefits – lower electricity and gas bills – while coordinating thecoordinating the shift from using customer funding to non-customer funding to drive decarbonization benefits through layered incentives and rebates.

 We must also recognize the value of energy efficiency in building community climate resilience.
 A family can shelter in place more safely and for longer in a well-weatherized home during a power outage that interrupts heating or cooling systems.
 Rhode Islanders who are prone to heat-related illness have lower health risks if they have a cooling system and can afford to run it during heat waves.
 We see our energy efficiency program as helping families, communities, and businesses become more resilient.
 Therefore, our 2025 Annual Plan will double down on efforts to support communities – especially equity communities – in participating in Rhode Island Energy Efficiency Programs.

 These strategies are fully aligned with the State’s priority measures in its most recent Priority Climate Action Plan, available at www.climatechange.ri.gov.
 These priority measures include a number of measures aimed to encourage thermal and transportation electrification, energy efficiency in buildings, and climate resilience.
-Rhode Island Energy will continue to be a productive partner in support the State developing its Comprehensive Climate Action Plan (“2025 Strategy”) over the next year and half.
-We will push for increasing coordination between Rhode Island Energy Efficiency Programs and state and federal programs so we maximize incentives for our customers and impacts from energy efficiency.
+Rhode Island Energy will continue to be a productive partner in support of the State developing its Comprehensive Climate Action Plan (“2025 Strategy”) over the next year and half.
+We will push for increasing coordination between Rhode Island Energy Efficiency Programs and state and federal programs, so we maximize incentives for our customers and impacts from energy efficiency.
 We will lend our expertise on customer bill impacts to support a deliberate pacing strategy that puts downward pressure on energy bills.
 We will work with State partners and stakeholders on program delivery strategies to reach more Rhode Islanders and embody diversity, equity, inclusion, and belonging into all aspects of Rhode Island Energy Efficiency Programs.

-Specifically, in building the 2025 Annual Plan, we will work with OER, the Energy Efficiency Council, regulators, and stakeholders to understand various lenses through which we compare costs of energy efficiency with costs of supply; develop a framework for prioritizing funding sources, laying funding streams, and fully addressing the purposes of Least-Cost Procurement; ensuring robust coordination on federal funding opportunities and opportunities to access and layer funding sources; and updating our greenhouse gas emissions accounting and valuation methodology to reflect the impacts of the 2021 Act on Climate and 100% Renewable Energy Standard on decarbonization.
+Specifically, in building the 2025 Annual Plan, we will work with OER, the Energy Efficiency Council, regulators, and stakeholders to understand various lenses through which we compare costs of energy efficiency with costs of supply; develop a framework for prioritizing funding sources, layering funding streams, and fully addressing the purposes of Least-Cost Procurement; ensuring robust coordination on federal funding opportunities and opportunities to access and layer funding sources; and updating our greenhouse gas emissions accounting and valuation methodology to reflect the impacts of the 2021 Act on Climate and 100% Renewable Energy Standard on decarbonization.

 5.4 Coordination with State and Federal Incentive Programs